FTWynn/FargoStyling/README.md

-# Solarized Themes for Fargo Outliner
+# Themes for Fargo Outliner

-Attached are two CSS files that can be used to emulate emacs' org mode when using the [solarized theme](http://ethanschoonover.com/solarized).
+These are CSS files that can be used to style Dave Winer's outliner, [Fargo](http://fargo.io).

+The inital inspiration came from reproducing emacs' org mode when using the [solarized theme](http://ethanschoonover.com/solarized).
+Others may follow

-I've included the indent level colorizations in each file, but you can delete that part if you prefer a more monotone outline theme.
+I've included comments in each file that will hopefully help anyone who wants to tweak them.
+For example, if you don't like the colors in the Solarized themes, just delete everything after the /* Colorized */ comment.

 The steps to use are as follows:

 1. Download/Open the css file of your chosen theme.
 2. Copy and paste into the CSS portion of the Fargo settings.
-3. Delete the indent-level color styling if you want.

-## Issues that might be fixed one day
-1. Icons are currently not colored, only the text is
-2. The included colorizations only go 15 levels of indentation deep.
-3. When not using the colored lines, highlighting a headline in structure mode turns the text white.
+3. Delete/change any particulars as preferred.